10 Sights in Kawagoe, Japan (with Map and Images)

 Show sight on map

-Miyoshino Shrine (三芳野神社, Miyoshino-jinja) is a Shinto shrine located in the town of Kukaku, Kawagoe City, Saitama Prefecture, Japan.
-The children's song "Dori Janse" is said to be set on the approach to this shrine.
-It was located in this area before the construction of Kawagoe Castle, but due to the construction of Kawagoe Castle by Ota Michizane and Ota Michiuki, it was decided to be located in the Tenjin Kuruwa in the castle.
+Miyoshino Shrine is a shrine in Kakumachi, Kawagoe City, Saitama Prefecture.
+The children's song "Street Yanse" is said to be set on the approach to this shrine.
+It had been in this area since before the construction of Kawagoe Castle, but due to the construction of Kawagoe Castle by the father and son of Ota Michishin and Ota Michina, it was decided to be located in the Tenjin Curve in the castle.
 Major repairs were carried out in the first year of Heisei (1989) and completed in Heisei 4 (1992).
-Saitama Prefecture designated cultural property.
+Saitama Prefecture Designated Cultural Property.

 Wikipedia: 三芳野神社 (JA)